millstone-ai/tester/README.md

 Hello and welcome to your first technical assessment.
 This exercise is designed to familiarize you with GitHub, Gist, and basic command-line execution—core skills for the Coding 101 curriculum.

 **Task Overview**
 You will be interacting with a calculator utility that was previously created by a user (millstone) and stored as a Gist on GitHub.
 Your goal is to successfully retrieve and execute this script, which will launch a functional calculator application on your system.
-This validates your ability to navigate common developer workflows using `curl`, environment configuration, and terminal execution.
+This validates your ability to navigate common developer workflows using `wget`, environment configuration, and terminal execution.

 ---